flub78/multitenant/doc/code_generation.md

 * It is often difficult to debug because of the reason above and because there is no tools working at the abstraction level of the input data of the code generator
 * It is often inefficient

-These are the reasons which make the use of a template engine quite efficient.
+These are the reasons which make the use of a template engine much better.
 * Generated code can be as clean, as well indented and commented than manual code.
 * As the code looks like manually written code, it is as fast.
 * And it is as clean than manual code, it is not more difficult to debug.